glbala87/ELLA_tool/docs/manual/evidence-sections.md

 #### Warning: Needs verification

-Variants with quality issues are marked with `NEEDS VERIFICATION` in red in the QUALITY card.
-This is based on [Nelson et al. 2015](http://hdl.handle.net/11299/176475) and is shown if _any_ of the following conditions are true:
+HTS variants with quality issues are marked with `NEEDS VERIFICATION` in red in the QUALITY card.
+This is shown if _any_ of the following conditions are true:

 - Not an SNP (e.g. insertion/deletion).
 - Filter not `PASS`
-- Quality ≤300
 - Depth ≤20
 - Allele ratio ≤0.9 if homozygous, ≤0.3 or ≥0.6 if heterozygous

-Note that only HTS data will trigger this warning, as no quality information is imported for Sanger data.

 ### Mark as verified/technical/not relevant